 "Please, do you have something I can wear?"
-"Sure," said Evelyn, and after a few minutes brought Bride a T shirt and a pair of her own jeans.
-The pants were so large she exchanged them for a pair of Raisin's, which fit Bride perfectly.
+"Sure," said Evelyn, and after a few minutes brought Bride a tee shirt and a pair of her own jeans.
+The pants were so large she exchanged them for a pair of Rain's, which fit Bride perfectly.

 She meant to lie down just for a minute, collect her thoughts, but without any drowsiness or warning she fell asleep.
 There out of that dark silence sprang a vivid fully felt dream.
-His hand was moving between her thighs and when her arms flew up and closed over his back he what they can led exchanged his fingers, replaced them with the pride and wealth of nations.
+Booker's hand was moving between her thighs and when her arms flew up and closed over his back he exchanged his fingers, replaced them with what they called the pride and wealth of nations.
 She started to whisper or moan but his lips were pressing hers.
 She woke up humming.
 Yet when she touched the place where her breasts used to be the humming changed to sobs.
-That's when she understood that the body changes began after he left.
-Perhaps Maybe even because he left.
+That's when she understood that the body changes began not simply after he left, but because he left.
 Stay still, she thought; her brain was wobbly but she would straighten it, go about as if everything was normal.
 No one must know and no one must see.
 Her conversation and activity must be routine.
 Like an after bath washing of hair.
 Limping to the kitchen sink she poured water from the standing pitcher, soaped then rinsed her hair.
-As she looked around for a towel Evelyn came in. , Smiling.
+As she looked around for a towel Evelyn came in.
+"OOh, Bride," she said, smiling.

-"Hey, Bride," she said.
 "You got too much hair for a dish towel.
 Come on, let's sit outside and we can dry it in sunlight and fresh air."
 "Sure," said Bride.
-And followed Evelyn to a rusty iron bench sitting in the yard bathed in a bright platinum light.
-Next to it was a side table where a bottle of unlabeled whiskey sat.
+Acting normal was important, she thought.
+It might even restore the body changes-or halt them.
+She followed Evelyn to a rusty iron bench sitting in the yard bathed in a bright platinum light.
+Next to it was a side table where a bottle of unlabeled liquor sat.
 Toweling Bride's hair, Evelyn chatted away in typical beauty-parlor mode.
 How happy living here under stars with a perfect man made her, how much she had learned traveling, housekeeping without modern amenities, which she called trash-ready junk since none of it lasted, and how Rain improved their lives.
-When Bride asked her when and where Rain came from, Evelyn sat down and poured whiskey into a cup.
+When Bride asked her when and where Rain came from, Evelyn sat down and poured some liquor into a cup.
 "It took a while to get the whole story," she said.
-Bride listened intently.
-Anything.
-Anything to stop Acting Normal was good, She thoughto I + might even half them, restore the body changes - or half them, tree transport to the core of the core of much she had learned traveling, housekeeping without some of it lasted, and how Rain inproved their ivens When Byde asked her when and where Ram come as.
-Evelyn sat down and poured whiskey into a cup.